utdata/icj-setting-up/macintosh-02.md

 `xcode-select -p`

 You should get a path in return.
 Something like "/Library/Developer/CommandLineTools".
-If you don't, you need to install it: `xcode-select --install`.
-But only if you did NOT get a path in the above command.
+If you don't, you need to install it: `xcode-select --install`. **But only if you did NOT get a path in the above command.**

-~~If you don't have it already, install XCode from the [App store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
-This will take some time to download.
-(Alternatively, you can run this: `$ xcode-select --install`, but it will still take forever.)
-Once you’ve installed XCode, Launch it and accept the Terms and Conditions.~~

 ## Setting up a Node environment